-The following essay topic analysis examines the Boston College’s Carroll School of Management MB A admissions essays for the 2018-2019 admissions season.
-You can also review essay topic analyses for all other the leading MBA programs as well as general Essay Tips to further aid you in developing your admissions essays.
+The following essay topic analysis examines the Boston College’s Carroll School of Management MBA admissions essays for the 2022-2023 admissions season.
+You can also review essay topic analyses for other leading MBA programs as well as general Essay Tips to further aid you in developing your admissions essays.

 Please briefly identify your post-Masters short term and long term career goals where indicated below.
 (Short-term goals, long-term goals, 200 characters each.)